David Emanuel (fashion designer): Career

 Emanuel worked for two seasons as an assistant to royal designer Hardy Amies at Savile Row and, aged 25, he launched his own fashion house, Emanuel, in 1977, working in partnership with his wife Elizabeth, with whom he had two children—Oliver and Eloise.
 They decided to close their ready–to–wear shop in 1979, so that they could concentrate on the couture (custom made) side of the business, and became a favourite designer of Lady Diana Spencer before her marriage.
-In 1981, the Emanuels were chosen to design the wedding dress worn by Diana, Princess of Wales.
+In 1981, the Emanuels were chosen to design the wedding dress worn by Diana.
 The dress—seen by over 700 million people worldwide—was made of ivory silk, pure taffeta and antique lace, with 10,000 pearls and sequins, and had a 25 ft train.
 Of the dress, Lisa Marsh writes in the Fashion Encyclopedia that "Creations by artists from Botticelli to Renoir and Degas were used as influences, as were photographs of some of the more romantic women in history.
 The garments seen on Greta Garbo in Camille, Vivien Leigh in Gone with the Wind, and Marlene Dietrich in The Scarlet Empress were all recreated to some degree."
 David continued to dress Diana, Princess of Wales after her wedding.

-A copy of Diana, Princess of Wales, wedding dress, made by Emanuel, sold at auction in 2005 for £100,000, twice the original estimate.
+A copy of Diana’s wedding dress made by Emanuel sold at auction in 2005 for £100,000, twice the original estimate.
 There was some controversy surrounding the auction.
 The dress' owners, Madame Tussauds, said that it had been made "in case of any hiccup or disaster", and that it had been tried on by Lady Diana Spencer the morning of her wedding.
 David Emanuel was quoted by the Western Mail, saying "To say it is a direct replica is untrue.
 There is no such thing.
 We did not make one.
 Diana categorically never tried this dress on, on her wedding day or at any other time, and to my knowledge never even saw it.
 It wasn't even made to her exact measurements, and we, of course, are the only ones who would know that."
 The copy of Diana's dress had been given to Madame Tussauds after the wedding in 1981 and was placed on display.